Are Customers Posting Negative Comments About Your Business?

-This clause would state that an individual or company cannot say anything negative about your business, its services and/or products, its employees, etc. through any mode of communication.
-So this could be via social media platforms or by word of mouth.
+A non-disparagement clause would state that an individual or company cannot say anything negative about your business, its services and/or products, its employees, etc. through any mode of communication.
+So, this could be via social media platforms or by word of mouth.

 A very simple non-disparagement clause could look this:

 You agree that you will not disparage, directly or indirectly, or encourage others to disparage the company.
 This includes comments made in any matter or medium which would adversely affect the business.

 b) Including a non-disparagement clause in commercial contracts

 You may have terms and conditions that you use for your business and are thinking of including a non-disparagement clause within it.
 If so you, you need to consider whether it can actually be enforced.

 The Australian Competition and Consumer Commission (ACCC) has the power under the Australian Consumer Law (ACL) to determine whether non-disparagement clauses used in standard business contracts are unfair terms and therefore void.